Budget and Voting Information

 -

-On Tuesday, May 16, residents of the Avoca Central School District will decide on a proposed budget for the 2023-24 school year.
-Polls are open from noon to 9 p.m. at the Avoca School Bus Garage.
-This proposal carries a 1% tax levy increase.
+On Tuesday, May 21, residents of the Avoca Central School District will decide on a proposed budget for the 2024-25 school year.
+Polls are open from noon to 8 p.m. at the Avoca School Bus Garage.

 -